abpframework/abp/docs/en/PlugIn-Modules.md

 * `PlugInSources.AddFiles()` gets a list of assembly (typically `dll`) files.
 This is a shortcut of using `FilePlugInSource` class.
 * `PlugInSources.AddTypes()` gets a list of module class types.
 If you use this, you need to load the assemblies of the modules yourself, but it provides flexibility when needed.
 This is a shortcut of using `TypePlugInSource` class.

-If you need, you can implement your own `IPlugInSource` implementation and add to the `options.PlugInSources` just like the others.
+If you need, you can create your own `IPlugInSource` implementation and add to the `options.PlugInSources` just like the others.